autocommitter-dude/automatting-stuff/AUTOCOMMITTER.md

-The tongue is the only muscle in the body attached from one end.
+Alaska is the state with the highest percentage of people who walk to work.